isomerpages/moe-evergreenpri/_our-processes-and-programmes/ICT/Information Communications Technology.md

 CW lessons are mainly carried out during the Form Teacher Guidance Period (FTGP) and level assembly periods.
 The skills taught are found in the skills map below:

 ![](/images/ICT7.jpg)

+### Safer Internet Day 2021

+The main message for Safer Internet Day is “Together – For a Better Internet”.
+The following areas of focus were covered in the CW lessons featuring our Cyber Ambassadors.